-The draft settlement received on 19th December 2017 was confirmed as being final on 31st January 2018 and included no reduction in central Government grants in 18/19.
+The draft settlement received on 19th December 2017 includes no reduction in central Government grants in 18/19.
 A fuller breakdown of the financial settlement from the Government is contained in appendix A.

-- 2. By increasing the Council Tax by 3.94% (£7.47 for a Band D property) from 2018/19 followed by a 3% increase in 2019/20.
-This increase, coupled with changes in the tax base to reflect new house building, and including the collection fund surplus, is expected to increase income from Council Tax by £4.319m a year. - 3.
-Savings of £7.850m in the 2018/19 budget are already implemented.
-It is now expected there will be a further savings requirement over the period to the end of 2021/22 of £16.365m. - 4.
+- 2. By increasing the Council Tax by an anticipated 4% (£7.58 for a Band D property) from 2018/19 followed by a 3% increase in 2019/20.
+This increase, coupled with changes in the tax base to reflect new house building, and including the collection fund surplus, is expected to increase income from Council Tax by £4.062m a year. - 3.
+Savings of £8.107m in the 2018/19 budget are already implemented.
+It is now expected there will be a further savings requirement over the period to the end of 2021/22 of £16.109m. - 4.
 By using the accumulated reserves of the PCC.
 The Commissioner's reserves were £53.131m at the start of 2017/18.
-He plans to use £40.089m of these reserves over a four year period, and on a prudent basis, to support each year's budget, the Capital Programme and Transformation Initiatives.
+He plans to use £40.785m of these reserves over a four year period, and on a prudent basis, to support each year's budget, the Capital Programme and Transformation Initiatives.
 This strategy will deliver a balanced budget by 2019/20.
 It is possible that underspends may occur in some years, as the Force has a track record in delivering its savings targets early.
 The PCC will continue to drive efficiency and value for money across all areas of policing.